Reshad200282/RF-Transceiver-Design/Bandwidth.md

+## Bandwidth

-Bandwidth basically means how much data can move from one place to another in a given amount of time.
+**Bandwidth** is the maximum amount of data that can be transmitted over a network or communication channel in a given amount of time.

-Think of it like a road 🚗

-A narrow road → only a few cars can pass at once → low bandwidth

-A wide highway → lots of cars at the same time → high bandwidth

-In tech terms

-Bandwidth is usually:

-Measured in bits per second (bps)
+- Typically measured in **bits per second (bps)**

-kbps = kilobits per second
+  - kbps (kilobits per second)

-Mbps = megabits per second
+  - Mbps (megabits per second)

-Gbps = gigabits per second
+  - Gbps (gigabits per second)

-Used to describe internet connections, networks, or communication channels

-Simple examples

-Streaming video needs high bandwidth

-Sending a text message needs very little bandwidth

-Slow internet = low bandwidth (or too many users sharing it)
+### Example
+- High bandwidth → faster data transfer (e.g., video streaming, file downloads)
+- Low bandwidth → slower data transfer

+### Analogy
+Bandwidth is like the width of a road:
+- Narrow road → fewer cars at a time (low bandwidth)
+- Wide highway → many cars at once (high bandwidth)